-The Contractor shall provide medically necessary nursing facility services for an enrolled member with a pending ALTCS application who is currently residing in a nursing facility and is eligible for services provided under this Contract.
+The Contractor shall provide medically necessary nursing facility services as specified in Section D, Paragraph 9, Scope of Services.
+The Contractor shall also provide medically necessary nursing facility services for any enrolled member who has a pending ALTCS application who is currently residing in a nursing facility and is eligible for services provided under this Contract.
 If the member becomes ALTCS eligible and is enrolled with an ALTCS Contractor before the end of the maximum 90 days per Contract Year of nursing facility coverage, the Contractor is only responsible for nursing facility reimbursement during the time the member is enrolled with the Contractor as shown in the PMMIS.
 Nursing facility services covered by another liable party (including Medicare) while the member is enrolled with the Contractor, shall be applied to the 90 day per Contract Year limitation.

-Pre-Admission Screening and Resident Review Requirements: The Contractor shall ensure members are screened using the Pre-Admission Screening and Resident Review (PASRR) prior to admission to a nursing facility as specified in AMPM Policy 680-C. See Section D, Paragraph 9, Scope of Services.
+Pre-Admission Screening and Resident Review Requirements: The Contractor shall ensure members are screened using the Pre-Admission Screening and Resident Review (PASRR) prior to admission to a nursing facility as specified in AMPM Policy 680-C. Refer to Section D, Paragraph 9, Scope of Services.